disha-22/disha-22.github.io/_projects/bio.md

 > GitHub, R Studio, Asana, GSuite

 <h6> Details </h6>
-> Installing and using Bioconductor packages needed for gene expression analysis and routines necessary for statistical analysis such as removing outliers, and normalization
+> Installing and using Bioconductor packages needed for gene expression analysis and routines necessary for statistical analysis such as removing outliers, and normalization.
 <br> Drawing statistically significant correlations between disease and genes expressed.
 <br> Identify genes that could be potential prognostic markers for colorectal cancer based on the analyses mentioned above.